 Newbury Fire & Rescue Department Overview

-The Newbury Fire Department is made up of 22 paid on call members including 8 Nationally Registered Emergency Medical Technicians, First Responder, Basic, Intermediate and Paramedic Levels.
-Department officers include a chief, deputy chief, two captains and four lieutenants.
-The department operates three engines, a rescue and a tanker out of two stations and a fireboat
+The Newbury Fire Department is made up of 26 paid on call members including 9 Nationally Registered Emergency Medical Technicians, Emergency Medical Responder, Emergency Medical Technician, Advanced EMT Levels and Paramedic.
+Department officers include a chief, assistant chief, captain and three lieutenants.
+The department operates three engines, a rescue and a tanker out of two stations, a Kubota RTV, a fireboat and a small rescue boat.
+In 2014 the department responded to a total of 289 calls for service, which averages out to six calls a week for the year.

 The Department provides fire and rescue service to he residents of the Town of Newbury and through mutual aid agreements assists the fire departments in the surrounding communities.
 Newbury firefighters are on call 24 hours a day and are notified of calls by pager from New London Dispatch.

 The Newbury Fire Department serves the Town of Newbury, located on the south end of Lake Sunapee, in west central New Hampshire.
-The town, incorporated in 1772, has a population of 1,920, which swells in the winter with Skiing at Mount Sunapee and in the summer with recreation activities on Lake Sunapee.
-Route 103, a major state road between Interstate 89 and Claremont.
-The town has 1,368, housing units, with many of the newer homes built on or overlooking the lake selling for over a million dollars.
+The town, incorporated in 1772, has a population of 2,101, which swells in the winter with Skiing at Mount Sunapee and in the summer with recreation activities on Lake Sunapee.
+Route 103, a major state road between Interstate 89 in Warner and Claremont.
+The town has 1,563, housing units, with many of the newer homes built on or overlooking the lake selling for over a million dollars.

-As with most fire departments throughout the country, most of the department’s emergency responses are for medical emergencies.
+As with most fire departments throughout the country, most of the departments emergency responses are for medical emergencies.
+Medical calls were 42% of the responses in 2015.
 Automobile accidents are a leading cause of many of these medical calls.
-During 2003, fires accounted for only 8 of the department’s 147 calls.
-Medical calls for 2003 were up 50% from the 2002 level..
+During 2015, fires accounted for only 4 of the department's 283 calls.
 The high percentage of firefighter/emergency medical technicians on the department ensures that medically trained personnel are available for each response.

 Forest areas, such as on Mt.
 Sunapee and other areas of the town pose the potential for brush fires, with more homes being built adjacent to these wooded areas, the department's rapid response and extinguishing of these fires more critical.
 Unlike other parts of the state where fire roads allow access to the forest areas, the steep terrain and dense forest growth of the mountain make vehicle travel impassible.
 Brush firefighting must be done on foot with hand tools and Newbury firefighters are trained and equipped for this difficult task.
 The sports of hiking, mountain biking and dirt biking often in remote areas makes rescue difficult when there are accidents and injuries.